svne/JigMagga/README.md

         grunt build

 The build process builds one JavaScript file and one CSS file per page and uploads it to the CDN.
 The generation of HTML pages is done by the HTML worker.

+The build process is not yet distributed to _JigMagga_.

 HTML-Workers
 ------------

+The workers are not yet distributed to _JigMagga_.

 TBD
 - static pages